NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/04 - Vault Tokens/10 - Token TTL Configuration/4 10 - Token TTL Configuration.md

 ## TTL Dependency

 - TTLs are dependent on a combination of multiple factors, such as:
-    - The system’s max TTL - 32 days
+    - The system's max TTL - 32 days
         - This can be configured in Vaults configuration file.
     - The max TTL set on a mount using mount tuning
     - A value suggested by the auth method issuing the token.